Emmotes/ic_spoilers/docs/mehen.md

 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![The Elusive Bounty Icon](images/mehen/10503.png) **Variant 1: The Elusive Bounty** (Complete Area 75)
 > Mehen starts in the formation.
-He can be moved.
+He can not be moved or removed.
 The pixie arrives in each boss area to taunt Mehen, buffing all enemies so they move 100% faster and deal 100% additional damage.
 You must defeat her in addition to the area requirements to advance.
-Getting to know Mehen: To maximize Mehen's benefit within your formation, you'll want to watch his Grumpy stacks and keep them within the middle range.
-Mehen gains Grumpy stacks based on which column he is in with a gain of 1 stack per second in the front row, to 5 stacks per second in the back row.
-Mehen loses Grumpy stacks when one of the following things happens to either Mehen, Havilar or Farideh: They attack (10% loss), they take damage (10% loss), or they kill an enemy (5% loss).
+> Getting to know Mehen: To maximize Mehen's contribution, try to build a formation that meets as many of his Grumpy checks as possible.
+Note that empty slots in the formation do not count as adjacent spaces, and therefore can't be skipped across for the "within 2 slots" checks.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![The Neverending March Continues Icon](images/mehen/10504.png) **Variant 2: The Neverending March Continues** (Complete Area 125)